This lesson is part of the Beginner Chamorro learning path.

 Make Your Own Sentences

 We have practiced with some example sentences in this post, but try to make your own!
-If you don’t know where to get started, check out the word lists on the blog.
+You can check out the word lists on the blog to get started with more words.

 In this lesson we have learned the word sa’, which means “because”, and we have used it to link our basic sentences together to create longer thoughts.